 Normally I would never have chosen to go there; some of the staff on 111 were also doubtful as to whether A&E was the right place to go.
 Yet the last GP I consulted refused treatment and recommended attendance at A&E so this was my only option.
 Diverticular disease is a painful, life-restricting, and often unpredictable intestinal condition.
 My mother suffered with it until the age of 90.
 Hailing from a generation that was deferential and submissive to medical professionals, she obediently attended intrusive and painful intestinal examinations into the last year of her life.
 Always the results were the same: inconclusive.
 Moreover these procedures demanded fasting with medicines that induced diarrhoea until the bowel was as empty as possible, to permit internal examination with a variety of surgical instruments.

 The condition is a family trait.
 As well as my mother and myself, a cousin suffers too.
-This suffering that has been in my family for a few generations is caused as much by medical interventions, as by an already disabling disease.
-The old fashioned way of treating this illness has almost disappeared from the modern health service, but it was certainly effective.
-After bloods, questioning, and physical checks, nurses or GPs would often prescribe a strong antibiotic.
-The inflamed bowel would respond well so that within a few days the patient was free to resume his or her normal life.
+This condition that has been in my family for a few generations, was sometimes by medical interventions, as by an already disabling disease.
+An old fashioned way of treating this illness has almost disappeared from the modern health service, but it was certainly effective.
+After bloods, questioning, and physical checks, nurses or GPs would prescribe a strong antibiotic.
+The inflamed bowel would respond well so that within a few days so that the patient was able to resume life with more ease

 The next Uk Diverticular Awareness Week is 5-11th October 2026 https://gutscharity.org.uk/awareness/awareness-dates/diverticular-disease/